Kamirus/purescript-selda/guide/SimpleE2E.md

 ```
 ## Setup

 First we have to setup the database.
-We create a db called *purspg* and a user.
+Make sure that:
+- a database named `purspg` exists
+- a user called `init` with password `qwerty` has been created

 We include this information in a record below.
 We will need it later to execute our queries.